mschemmel/naives/README.md

 # naives
-A collection of programming languages addressing the naive matching problem
+A collection of scripts of different programming languages addressing the naive matching problem